kyverno/policy-reporter-docs/docs/policy-reporter/report-processing.md

 # Report Processing

 Policy Reporter has different possibilities to prefilter PolicyReports before they are processed.
-This can be used to remove noise or none required information within metrics, notifications or dashboards.
+This can be used to remove noise or non-required information within metrics, notifications or dashboards.

 ## Report Filter

-The ReportFilter is used to configure which PolicyReport resources should be processed or not.
-It is possible to configure an include or exclude list of `namespaces`, `sources`, `kinds`, with wildcard (*) support.
-ReportFilter can also be used to disable the processing of ClusterPolicyReport resources.
+The `reportFilter` configuration controls which PolicyReport resources should be processed at all.
+It supports include or exclude lists for `namespaces` and `sources`, plus a `disableClusterReports` switch to skip cluster-scoped reports.

+Current report filters are namespace-focused.
+If you need to filter by resource kind or resource label, use a `sourceConfig` entry instead.

 ### Example